concc-build/concc/README.md

 2. Create containers and mount the source tree of the target artifacts
 3. Distribute build jobs to the containers

-The component diagram is show below:
+The component diagram is shown below:

 ```text
                               Docker Registry